oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 | JDBC module     |  `jdbc-MODULENAME.xml`  |
 | Diagnostics module     |  `diagnostics-MODULENAME.xml`  |

 A `MODULENAME` must correspond to the MBean name of a system resource defined in your original `config.xml` file.
-It's not possible to add a new module via overrides.
-If you need your overrides to setup a new module, then have your original configuration specify 'skeleton' modules that can be overridden.
+It's not possible to add a new module by using overrides.
+If you need your overrides to set up a new module, then have your original configuration specify 'skeleton' modules that can be overridden.

 #### Override template schemas